 It is difficult to predict the future of housing demand, employee availability, our supply chain or the Company's performance and operations.
-Our home order backlog at April 1, 2023 was approximately \$244 million in wholesale sales values, down \$870 million from \$1.1 billion one year earlier.
+Our home order backlog at March 29, 2025 was approximately \$197 million in wholesale sales values, up \$6 million from \$191 million one year earlier.
 Distributors may cancel orders prior to production without penalty.
 After production of a particular home has commenced, the order becomes non-cancelable and the distributor is obligated to take delivery of the home.
 Accordingly, until production of a particular home has commenced, we do not consider order backlog to be firm orders.
 We continue to focus on balancing the production levels and workforce size with the demand for our product offerings to maximize efficiencies.

 We continue to make certain commercial loan programs available to members of our wholesale distribution chain.
 Under direct commercial loan arrangements, we provide funds for financed home purchases by distributors, community owners and developers (see Note 7 to the Consolidated Financial Statements).
 Our involvement in commercial loans helps to increase the availability of manufactured home financing to distributors, community owners and developers and provides additional opportunity for product exposure to potential home buyers.
 While these initiatives support our ongoing efforts to expand product distribution, they also expose us to risks associated with the creditworthiness of this customer base and our inventory financing partners.
 In the financial services segment, we continue to assist customers in need by servicing existing loans and insurance policies and complying with state and federal regulations regarding loan forbearance, home foreclosures and policy cancellations.
 Certain loans serviced for investors expose us to cash flow deficits if customers do not make contractual monthly payments of principal and interest in a timely manner.
 For certain loans serviced for Ginnie Mae and Freddie Mac, and home-only loans serviced for certain other investors, we must remit scheduled monthly principal and/or interest payments and principal curtailments regardless of whether monthly mortgage payments are collected from borrowers.
-Ginnie Mae permits cash obligations on loans in forbearance from COVID-19 to be offset by other incoming cash flows from loans such as loan pre-payments.
-Through fiscal year 2023, monthly collections of principal and interest from borrowers have exceeded scheduled principal and interest payments or scheduled forbearance under the CARES Act and certain other regulations related to COVID-19 could negatively impact cash obligations in the future.